What Is Job Architecture? Definition, Framework & Business Benefits

 A solid job architecture lays the foundation for long-term success by promoting staff retention and supporting effective organizational change.
 It also helps businesses find new opportunities with confidence.
 This approach creates a structured and goal-oriented work environment where motivation thrives and teams are empowered to drive sustainable growth.

-2. How does job architecture benefit employees?
+2. How does job architecture support fair compensation?

 3. How often should job architecture be updated?